Paralyzed Nasdaq opted for caution over speed in restoring trade

 PERSISTENT GLITCHES

-While worst-case outcomes may have been averted, the outage still was among the most serious in a series of recent technological failures to hit the U.S. securities business, including a software issue at the Chicago Board Options Exchange this spring that delayed the start of trading there for half a day.
+While worst case outcomes may have been averted, the outage still is among the most serious in a series of recent technological failures to hit the U.S. securities business, including a software issue at the Chicago Board Options Exchange this spring that delayed the start of trading there for half a day.

 It was also the latest black eye for Nasdaq, which in May agreed to pay $10 million, the largest penalty ever against a stock exchange, to settle U.S. Securities and Exchange Commission civil charges over its mishandling of Facebook's (FB.O) initial public offering in 2012.

-Late on Thursday, Nasdaq identified the problem as a "connectivity issue between an exchange participant and the SIP," or Securities Information Processor - the system that receives all traffic on quotes and orders for stocks on the exchange.
+Late Thursday Nasdaq identified the problem as a "connectivity issue between an exchange participant and the SIP," or Securities Information Processor - essentially the system that receives all traffic on quotes and orders for stocks on the exchange.

 This problem "led to degradation in the ability of the SIP to disseminate consolidated quotes and trades," Nasdaq said in a statement.
 "The cause of the issue has been identified and addressed."